-There are several reasons to collect meeting feedback with Appointlet, ranging from improved customer support to product marketing research.
+There are several reasons to collect meeting feedback with Appointlet, ranging from improved customer support to product development and research.
 When attendees vent frustrations about a meeting, your support team can be notified to step in.
 On the other hand, positive feedback can help to boost team morale.
 Your marketing team can use this voice of customer data to understand the words and concepts that define their experience, lending to the creation of more effective advertising campaigns.
 Appointlet makes it easy to integrate with third party survey software, so you can automate the process and save time as a company.

 Follow-up surveys for online scheduling